matthewcpaul/generator-rapid/app/templates/pages/markdown.md

 ---
-title: 'Markdown Intro'
+title: 'Rapid Templates'
 template: '_layout.html'
 ---
+# Welcome to {{ title }}

+Welcome to {{ title }}: A starter environment for prototyping with Rapid Design System.
+Build pages in the `pages` folder, and create templates in the `templates` folder.
+This project comes with the Rapid SCSS library, but you're free to write your own SCSS in the `sass` folder.

+Pages can be writen in HTML and compiled via [Nunjucks](https://mozilla.github.io/nunjucks/), which allows for templating and supports frontmatter.

-Pages can be written in [Markdown](https://help.github.com/articles/github-flavored-markdown/) using the GitHub Flavored Markdown style.
-Use the `template` [front-matter](http://jekyllrb.com/docs/frontmatter/) option to determine what template gets used, if you want one.
+Pages can also be written in [Markdown](https://help.github.com/articles/github-flavored-markdown/) using the GitHub Flavored Markdown style.

-Pages can also be written in [HTML via Nunjucks](/)